abhinav479/Credit-Card-Fraud-Detection-Using-XGBoost/README.md

-***

-# Credit Card Fraud Detection using XGBoost and Other Models
+# Credit Card Fraud Detection Using Machine Learning

 ## Project Overview
-This project aims to build an accurate and robust model to detect fraudulent credit card transactions.
-The dataset is highly imbalanced, requiring careful preprocessing, feature engineering, and model tuning to achieve good precision and recall on the minority fraud class.
+This project focuses on developing a robust machine learning model to detect fraudulent credit card transactions from a highly imbalanced dataset.
+The goal is to accurately identify fraudulent transactions while minimizing false positives, using advanced preprocessing and diverse classification models.

 ***

-## Project Motivation
-Fraudulent transactions cause significant financial and reputational losses.
-Early and accurate detection helps banks reduce fraud impact and protect customers.
-Machine learning offers scalable and data-driven detection.
+## Libraries and Tools Used

+- **Python 3.x** — core programming language
+- **Pandas** — data manipulation and analysis
+- **NumPy** — numerical operations
+- **Matplotlib & Seaborn** — data visualization
+- **Scikit-learn** — machine learning utilities, model selection, metrics
+- **Imbalanced-learn (imblearn)** — dealing with class imbalance using SMOTE
+- **XGBoost** — gradient boosting library for high-performance classification
+- **LightGBM** — fast, scalable gradient boosting framework
+- **Optuna** — hyperparameter optimization framework for efficient tuning

 ***

-## Data Preprocessing
+## Dataset Description
-- **Data Cleaning:** Removed duplicates and irrelevant columns.
-- **Handling Missing Values:** Imputed or dropped missing entries as needed.
-- **Data Balancing:** Used SMOTE to create synthetic samples of the minority fraud class, improving model training balance.
-- **Dataset Split:** Original data split into train, validation and test sets with stratification to preserve class ratio.
+- Dataset with over 250,000 credit card transactions with features mostly anonymized by PCA.
+- Highly imbalanced: only ~0.17% transactions are fraudulent.
+- Key features include anonymized V1–V28 PCA components, `Amount`, and `Time`.
+- Target variable is binary: 0 (non-fraud), 1 (fraud).

 ***

+## Project Workflow

+### Data Preprocessing
+- Removed duplicate records to ensure data quality.
+- Handled missing values if any.
+- Used **SMOTE** to oversample the minority fraud class, balancing the training data.
+- Split the dataset into train, validation, and test sets, preserving class distribution.

-## Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)
-- Analyzed feature distributions and correlations.
+- Examined class distribution and feature correlations.
-- Visualized imbalance in target class and feature importance signals.
+- Visualized feature statistics and imbalances.

-***

-## Models Trained
+### Models Trained
-- **XGBoost:** Gradient boosting with hyperparameter tuning and early stopping.
+- **XGBoost** — gradient boosted trees with hyperparameter tuning and early stopping.
+- **Random Forest** — ensemble decision trees, tuned for fraud detection.
-- **Random Forest:** Ensemble model with default and tuned parameters.
+- **LightGBM** — gradient boosting with tuned parameters.
-- **LightGBM:** Alternative boosting model benchmarked against XGBoost.
-- **Logistic Regression:** Baseline linear model for comparison.
+- **Logistic Regression** — baseline linear model for comparison.

-***

-## Hyperparameter Tuning
+### Hyperparameter Tuning
-- Used Optuna for efficient Bayesian optimization of XGBoost parameters.
+- Used **Optuna** for efficient Bayesian optimization of XGBoost hyperparameters.
-- Objective metric: Maximizing recall due to fraud detection priority.
+- Focused on **maximizing recall** to catch the highest fraud rate.
-- Tuning parameters included `max_depth`, `min_child_weight`, `gamma`, `subsample`, `colsample_bytree`, `learning_rate`, and regularization terms.
+- Tuned parameters like `max_depth`, `min_child_weight`, `gamma`, `subsample`, `colsample_bytree`, `learning_rate`, and regularization.
-- Early stopping deployed to prevent overfitting during training.

-***

-## Model Evaluation Metrics
+### Model Evaluation
-- **Precision, Recall, F1-score:** Evaluated per class, with focus on fraud class (minority).
+- Evaluated using precision, recall, and F1-score with emphasis on fraud class.
-- **ROC-AUC:** Measures model's ability to rank transactions.
-- **PR-AUC:** Precision-recall curve AUC, preferred for imbalanced datasets.
+- Also used ROC-AUC and PR-AUC for ranking capability and imbalanced data performance.
+- Compared all models side-by-side using these metrics.

 ***